Marshall Brothers Band

 Song to the Siren

-Third (released) album in seems a bit early for Charlotte Martin to release a covers album; isn't that what washed-up artists do at the end of their careers?
+Third (released) album in seems a bit early for Charlotte Martin to release a covers set; isn't that what washed-up artists do at the end of their careers?
 Martin clearly isn't washed-up; who says you can't release covers albums whenever you want, anyway?
 I'm slightly embarrassed to say that I only recognised one of the titles (it would've been two, but I thought Angel was the Hendrix track, not the Massive Attack one), but then, Martin is, musically at least, a whole generation behind my good self, with a totally different set of influences.
-It's a decent enough effort, vocal pointers being the ubiquitous Kate Bush (one of the album's two 'digital bonus tracks' is Cloudbusting) and Tori Amos, while musical ones include The Cocteau Twins (she tackles their Cherry-Coloured Funk here), other covered artists including Joni Mitchell (Urge For Going), Pearl Jam (Elderly Woman Behind The Counter In A Small Town) and the one I spotted, Tim Buckley's Song To The Siren.
+It's a decent enough effort, vocal pointers being the ubiquitous Kate Bush (Cloudbusting being one of the album's two 'digital bonus tracks') and Tori Amos, while musical ones include The Cocteau Twins (she tackles their Cherry-Coloured Funk here), other covered artists including Joni Mitchell (Urge For Going), Pearl Jam (Elderly Woman Behind The Counter In A Small Town) and the one I spotted, Tim Buckley's Song To The Siren.

 Somewhere in the Middle (1998, 53.46) ***/T